sabgaby/sabgaby/work/DIYbiosphere/DIYbiosphere.md

 ---
-layout: work
-permalink: /work/diybiosphere/
-date: 2017-05-10
-pretty-date: March 2016 -
-cite: DIYbiosphere
 title: DIYbiosphere
 subtitle:
 description: Find and Map DIYbio initiatives from all over the world
+parent: diybiosphere
+chapter: Abstract
+flow: 1
+date: 2017-05-10
+pretty-date: March 2016 -
 tags:
-  - Database
+  - database
-  - Website
+  - website
-  - Project
+  - project
 ---

 The DIYbiosphere is a participatory project to build a library of worldwide DIYbio initiatives.
 The project is open-source, which means anyone can add and edit entries to the library as well as to shape the overall project.
 The source files are hosted on GitHub at [DIYbiosphere/sphere], and the library can be accessed and searched through a friendly interface as a wiki-style website at [sphere.diybio.org].